Behaving like animals

 Such divergent response rates lack utility for soft robotics, but the focus of hydrogel development has been toward other purposes.
 Most materials scientists have directed hydrogel innovation to theoretic laboratory work or biomedical and pharmaceutical applications.
 Additionally, the synthesis of these materials has required such sophisticated techniques and expensive ingredients that fabrication by roboticists for their own research has been all but impossible.

-“But to help advance soft robotics, hydrogels need to be more easily produced by researchers other than materials scientists,” Khodambashi says.
+“To help advance soft robotics, hydrogels need to be more easily produced by researchers other than materials scientists,” Khodambashi says.
 “So, we made that happen.
 We took a standard formulation from the literature and tweaked it to achieve the parameters we wanted.”

 Khodambashi says their recipe applies a process of rapid photopolymerization to create a microstructure of interconnected open pores in the hydrogel.
 This configuration allows for very fast expansion and contraction responses, a behavior that can be likened to muscle fiber movement.